nobody99dn/react-study/user-management-application/README.md

-## REACT TRAINING - PRACTICE ONE
+## REACT TRAINING - PRACTICE TWO

 - From _Oct 15, 2021_

 ## DESCRIPTION

-- This document provides the requirement for React practice one.
+- This document provides the requirement for React practice two.

 ## TIMELINE